Trek du col de Shimshal (4 735 m) — Plateau du Pamir | Go With Guide

 Karimabad to Shimshal Village

-Drive via Passu to Shimshal village (3,100m) on the spectacular Shimshal road.
+Drive via Passu and up the long, exposed Shimshal road through the river gorge to Shimshal village at about 3,100 m, the highest settlement in Hunza.
 Meet your Shimshali hosts and prepare for the trek.

 3